Media and Technology Office

 — Secretary G. Wayne Clough, January 2009

 The Media and Technology Office (MTO) has three departments: New Media Initiatives (NMI), IT Services, and the Luce Foundation Center for American Art.
 NMI develops the museum's websites, social media initiatives, interactive exhibits, audio and multimedia tours, and other digital products that advance American Art's educational and scholarly mission.
 IT Services provides application, networking, audio-visual exhibit, kiosk, and desktop computer support for the museum.
 The Luce Foundation Center staff coordinates public programs, visitor services, interpretation, and digital initiatives in the museum's visible art storage and study center.
 All departments collaborate closely with other offices at the Smithsonian American Art Museum and the Smithsonian's Office of the Chief Information Officer.
-Please contact Georgina Goodlander, Web and Social Media Content Manager, for more information about this office: GoodlanderG@si.edu
+Please contact Georgina Goodlander, Deputy Chief, for more information about this office: GoodlanderG@si.edu

 Pictured: Nam June Paik, Zen for TV, 1963, 1976 version, manipulated television set; black and white, silent, 19 x 22 1/2 x 18 in.
 (48.3 x 57.2 x 45.7 cm), Smithsonian American Art Museum, Gift of Byungseol and Dolores An